SendSure

 A human-readable reason instead of a cryptic server response

-Risk flags for issues such as catch-all, disposable, role-account, or quality concerns
+Risk flags for issues such as catch-all, disposable, role-account, or quality

 A practical recommendation: send, caution, review, or suppress